m-stojanovic/terraform-eks-karpenter/README.md

 1. __Terraform:__ Ensure you have Terraform installed on your machine.
 The configuration is tested with Terraform version >= 1.6.5.
 2. __AWS CLI:__ Install and configure the latest version of the AWS CLI.
 3. __Kubectl:__ Install kubectl and configure it to interact with your EKS cluster.
+4. __Configured existing VPC:__ I recommend having VPC Endpoints for ec2, ecr, ssm, sqs.
+This allows resources in the VPC to communicate with AWS services without needing to traverse the internet.

 ### Configuration

-Before running Terraform in the us-east-1, you need to configure certain variables in the terraform.tfvars.
+Before running Terraform in the us-east-1, you will need to configure certain variables in the terraform.tfvars.
 Below are the variables you should be aware of:

   `aws_account_id:` Your AWS account ID.
   `region:` The AWS region where you want to deploy the resources (e.g., us-east-1).